 If you are in a Vocational Rehab or Ticket to Work program, Social Security will collect the files from that program and see what they say about your ability to work.
 Depending on what is written there, it may help or hurt your review.

 Some work incentive programs, such as Ticket to Work, will cause your reviews to stop.
 Be careful.
 Many people enter these programs because they think they are protected.
 However, you must meet certain work requirements to stay in the program.
 Most people I have met tried the program for a while but could not keep up, then got kicked out of these programs, then got medical reviews.
 It did not always go well.

-💮 They had good medical records and regular medical treatment.
+💮 Having good medical records and regular medical treatment.

-💮 They had doctors who believed they had a severe condition.
+💮 Having doctors who believed they had a severe condition.
 Their doctors and medical records made it clear that they were medically unable to work full time.